toddfoster/CustomBox/README.md

 5. I score the green lines in the illustration.

 6. Fold it together, inserting the tabs in the slots.

+# Tools

+I use:
+    - a metal ruler both to mark & draw lines and also as a cutting guide
+    - a safety razor: It is noted that a perfectly sharp blade is not necessarily an advantage.
+Several light scores are better than one heavy-handed cut.
+They're also safer.
+    - A metal "spudger" has proved useful for excavating a layer and interior of the corrugated cardboard.
+Your blade can also be used (carefully!).

 # Cutting / Folding Guide